 Jeffrey has put out bunches of music since 2009, but he's most proud of the more recent stuff.
 He's fortunate to be a part of the great and loving family that is Fluff and Gravy Records in Portland, OR.
-"One Go Around," due out in October 2017, will be his 3rd full length album.
-At his luckiest, he's shared shows with the likes of Sean Hayes, Gregory Alan Isakov, Jeffrey Foucault, Joe Pug, Peter Mulvey, Amanda Shires, Tracy Grammer, David Wilcox, and others.
+"One Go Around," which released in October 2017, is his 3rd full length album.
+At his luckiest, he's shared shows with the likes of Sean Hayes, Gregory Alan Isakov, Courtney Marie Andrews, Jeffrey Foucault, Joe Pug, Peter Mulvey, Amanda Shires, Sean Rowe, Tracy Grammer, David Wilcox, and others.

 He currently lives in Portland, OR but feels lately that it has become a secret that someone figured out how to monetize.
 And since he has no money of any kind, everything beautiful about the city is marred by the quiet ticking of a countdown toward the day that he'll have to find somewhere to live that doesn't require a steady bleeding fortune.